SimGriff/dragon-karate-academy-pp1/README.md

 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Fixed Bugs
 During testing then Home page did not display four alternating columns of text and image as intended.
 I was initially unable to discover the issue, my mentor suggested that I need to check that I hadn't inadvertently overwritten my Bootstrap Grid.
-I discovererd that this was the case, I had overcompensated with the margins on the sections and this had resulted in there only being enough width for three columns on the page.
+I discovered that this was the case, I had overcompensated with the margins on the sections and this had resulted in there only being enough width for three columns on the page.
 I removed the offending margins from the custom classes I had created and this resolved the issue.

 There was also an issue with the main logo, it was permanently underlined in blue along with a blue font colour instead of the intended white.
 Eventually I discovered the problem, a simple typo, the Bootstrap Nav Bar had been incorrectly shown as _nabar-brand_** instead of _navbar-brand_**.
-As tsoon as I fixed the typo, the issue was resolved.
+As soon as I fixed the typo, the issue was resolved.

 ![Navigation error](docs/testing/navbar-brand.png)